statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. In the video (Cross Validation) it is stated that the training set is separated into three cross validation bins and that three different learners are trained and tested on the different bins.
 What exactly are the learners?
 Are they connected in some way and for example combined after training/testing of the set or are they used individually as three separate "sets"?
    > The outcome of the procedure are three separate classifiers, and their performance figures.
 There are different strategies for creating a final predictor: 1) Often a final classifier is trained based on all data.
 However, such a classifier should not be used for reporting performance.
 2) One can select one of the predictors, either by random or by its performance.
 3) One can use all predictors and use the majority vote between them as a final prediction.

+### Hyperplanes
+1. For the maximum margin hyperplanes, in the lecture is was mentioned that you need three datapoints to determine this.
+Does anyone understand why you need three instead of two?
+To me it seems like these planes are symmetrical from the center to the margin boundary, so if you know the margin boundary on one side, you also know it on the other side, implying that two datapoints are sufficient to draw this hyperplane with its margins.
+   > Indeed you only need two points to define a separating hyperplane, however, the *maximum separating* hyperplane will always be defined by three datapoints as long as there are more than two in the set.
+Try to draw the problem and you will see this.

 ### Kernels